openjournals/joss/docs/review_criteria.md

 #### Installation instructions

-Software depdendencies should be clearly documented and their installation handled by an automated proceedure.
+Software dependencies should be clearly documented and their installation handled by an automated proceedure.
 Where possible, software installation should be managed with a package manager.
 However, this criterion depends upon the maturity and availability of software packaging and distribution in the programming language being used.
 For example, Python packages should be `pip install`able, and have adopted [packaging conventions](https://packaging.python.org), while Fortran submissions with a Makefile may be sufficient.

 > **Good:** The software is simple to install, and follows established distribution and dependency management approaches for the language being used<br />
 > **OK:** A list of dependencies to install, together with some kind of script to handle their installation (e.g., a Makefile<br />